Christchurch Envirokids x Litter Intelligence Survey & Audit – Sumner Beach | Sustainable Coastlines

 • Rubbish removal to transfer station.

-Everything will be provided including health and safety documents, equipment and refreshments.
+All equipment will be provided including gloves, sacks, health and safety documents.

 Event details